KevinA2505/VastVoid/README.md

 instant travel between two distant points.
 The two ends of a pair are placed far apart thanks to the `WORMHOLE_PAIR_MIN_DISTANCE` setting.

+Dust clouds can also form within sectors.
+These large hazy areas dim any objects behind them and each has a 15% chance of concealing an abandoned station in its midst.

 ### Enemy AI

 A new `Enemy` class lives in `src/enemy.py`.
 It creates autonomous pilots